daliades18-cmyk/router_path_using_dsa-dijkistra/README.md

-# Router Path Using DSA (Dijkstra Algorithm)
+# Router Path Using Dijkstra Algorithm

-## Project Overview
+## Overview

-Router Path Using DSA is a web-based visualization project that simulates how internet packets travel between routers using graph algorithms.
+Router Path Using Dijkstra Algorithm is a web-based visualization project that simulates how packets travel between routers in a network using graph algorithms.

-This project was developed as a first-year Data Structures and Algorithms (DSA) mini project to understand:
+The project was created to understand:
-- Graphs
+- Graph data structures
-- Shortest Path Algorithms
-- Dijkstra Algorithm
+- Dijkstra shortest path algorithm
-- Networking Basics
+- Networking basics
-- Visualization using Web Technologies
+- Visualization using HTML Canvas

-The project visually demonstrates how routers communicate and how packets choose the shortest route from source to destination.
+The simulation shows how routers communicate and how the shortest route is selected between source and destination routers.

 ---

+# Steps to Run the Project

+## Step 1
+Open Visual Studio Code.

+## Step 2
+Create a new folder for the project.

+Example:
+router_path_project

+## Step 3
+Inside the folder, create these files:

+- index.html
+- style.css
+- script.js

+## Step 4
+Copy the HTML code into:
+index.html

+Copy the CSS code into:
+style.css

+Copy the JavaScript code into: script.js

+## Step 5
+Open index.html in a browser.

+OR

+Use VS Code Live Server extension.

+Right click on:
+index.html

+Select:
+Open with Live Server

+---

 # Technologies Used

-## Frontend
-- HTML
+## HTML
-- CSS
-- JavaScript
+Used for creating the webpage structure.

-## Visualization
+## CSS
-- HTML Canvas API
+Used for styling routers, buttons, and layout.

-## DSA Concepts
+## JavaScript
+Used for:
-- Graph Data Structure
+- Graph logic
-- Dijkstra Algorithm
+- Dijkstra algorithm
+- Animation
+- Packet movement
-- Weighted Graphs
+- Canvas rendering

+## HTML Canvas API
+Used for:
-- Traversal Logic
+- Drawing routers
+- Drawing network connections
+- Visualizing packet movement

 ---